HackYourFutureBelgium/NodeJS_course/course_3/PITCHME.md

 3. Deploy your master app to Heroku
 4. Deploy your dev app to Heroku
 5. (Add process env variables)
-6. Link the app deployment to a domain
 ---
 ## Initiate branch pipeline
 1. replace port inside index.js with `const PORT = process.env.PORT || 8000;`